fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_30.jpg)

-Figure 10.30: Output with quiz\_4 values added to Adrian
+Caption: Output with quiz\_4 values added to Adrian

 Notice that all values are floats except for `Quiz_4`.
 There will be occasions when you need to cast all values in a particular